Women in Medicine

 During the first Women in Medicine program in 2020, 96% of parents said they are more confident to seek out medical care by women after their child received care from an all-women health care team.
 And, all parents (100%), regardless of their child’s gender, agreed that the experience made them believe in the capabilities of family members that are women.
 This includes 75% of parents who strongly agreed the program helped them believe their children or family members who are women can pursue careers in medicine.

-When 1 billion women in low- to middle-income countries are not formally employed due to barriers in education, lack of mentorship or social stigma, it’s even more critical to showcase, mentor and empower women in medicine.
+When 1 billion women in low- to middle-income countries are not formally employed due to barriers in education, lack of mentorship or social stigma, it’s even more critical to showcase, mentor and equip women in medicine.